 Healthcare providers should ensure the following during the administration of any vaccine:

-• The vaccine is administered at the correct site e.g. deltoid vs anterolateral thigh, and
+• The vaccine is administered at the correct site e.g. deltoid vs anterolateral thigh.

-• The vaccination details should be documented in NIR and clinic's EMR accurately with the type of vaccine, diluent, dose, batch, expiry, date and time administered, route and consent.
+• The vaccination details should be documented in NIR and the clinic's Electronic Medical Records (EMR) accurately with the type of vaccine, diluent, dose, batch, expiry, date and time administered, route, and consent.

 The following data fields should be documented in your case notes as part of good clinical practice for all patients enrolled to your practice.